Check out these fun versions of The Three Little Pigs!

 We love reading different versions of familiar tales!
 In fact we’ve already shared a number of book lists – The Little Red Hen, The Three Billy Goats Gruff, Hansel & Gretel, and The Princess and the Pea.
 But I have to say that of all of them, we’ve seen the most variety in the versions of The Three Little Pigs.

 You’ll definitely want to reserve these at your library!
-(And if you don’t want to jot them all down, no problem!

 The Three Little Pigs, by James Marshall